Das falsche Buch

-Das falsche Buch is a 1983 German novel by Paul Wühr.
+Das falsche Buch (The False Book) is a 1983 German novel by Paul Wühr.

 Plot introduction

 Allusions/references to actual history, geography and current science

 Several of the characters are based upon true figures such as German sociologist Niklas Luhmann, Ulrich Sonnemann, Johann Georg Hamann and United States inventor Richard Buckminster Fuller.

 Awards and nominations

 It won the Bremen Literary Award in 1983.